openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * `name`: REQUIRED.
 String designating the provider.
 * All elements of the OpenID Connect `address` Claim (see [@!OpenID])
+* `country_code`: OPTIONAL.
+String denoting the country or supranational organization that issued the document as ISO 3166/ICAO 3-letter codes [@!ICAO-Doc9303], e.g., "USA" or "JPN".
+2-letter ICAO codes MAY be used in some circumstances for compatibility reasons.

 `date`: OPTIONAL.
 String in ISO 8601:2004 [@!ISO8601-2004] `YYYY-MM-DD` format containing the date when this bill was issued.